mootools/mootools-more/Docs/Forms/Form.Validator.Extras.md

 	<input type="input" class="validate-cc-num"/>

-FormValidator.Extras Language Localization {#Localization}
+Form.Validator.Extras Language Localization {#Localization}
 ==========================================

-*FormValidator.Extras.js* includes the following key/values for localization.
+*Form.Validator.Extras.js* includes the following key/values for localization.

 * noSpace - (*string*) 'There can be no spaces in this input.'
 * reqChkByNode - (*string*) 'No items are selected.'